Liebeg/PC_crasher/README.md

 # PC_crasher

-This Programm crashes your PC by opening many cmd lines.
+This Programm crashes your PC by opening many cmd windows.